william-h-oliver/fuzzycat/doc/phasetemporalclustering.md

     np.save(f"{workingDirectoryPath}stabilitiesGroups.npy", fc.stabilitiesGroups)
 ```

-That's all the methods we need to find a spatio-temporal clustering of a simulated galaxy.
+That's all the methods we need to find a phase-temporal clustering of a simulated galaxy.
 However, among other things, we also want to be able to visualise our results.
 So we need a plotting function...

 ```python
 def plotFuzzyClustersOntoSnapshot(particleArr, clusters_raw, fuzzyLabels, workingDirectoryPath, snapshotFileName, axisLimits):